 On the other hand, hydroperoxides can be formed also when the peroxy radical grabs an H atom from an adjacent polymer chain in the system.
 In order to simulate this intermolecular abstraction we chose the H atom which is closest to the peroxy radical, in crystalline PE (reaction~4); for all bimolecular reactions we limited our study to the crystalline system.
-The calculated activation energy is 0.72~eV (Fig. \ref{FigR4}).
-This reaction is competitive with $\gamma$-intramolecular H abstraction (Fig.\ref{FigReactions3}a,d) because they both contribute to the formation of a hydroperoxide.
+The calculated activation energy is 0.72~eV (Figure \ref{FigR4}).
+This reaction is competitive with $\gamma$-intramolecular H abstraction (Figure\ref{FigReactions3}a,d) because they both contribute to the formation of a hydroperoxide.
 In previous kinetic modelling this sort of reaction was treated with an activation energy of 0.76~eV\cite{khelidj_oxidation_2006,khelidj_oxidation_2006-1}, not far from our calculated value.
-Calculated energy barriers can be good references for a comparison because the activation energies of intramolecular and intermolecular H abstraction are difficult to distinguish directly from an experimental point of view.